GautamKataria/Driver-Drowsiness-Detector/README.md

 # Multiclass-Driver-Drowsiness-Detector
 #### Collaborators: Adarsh Saraf, Gautam Kataria
-## This Repository hosts the code and files required to perform driver drowsiness detector with the help of multiclass cnn classification.
+## This Repository hosts the code and files required to perform driver drowsiness detector with the help of cnn classification.